Will McIntosh: Life

 McIntosh attended the University of Georgia, where he received a Ph.D. in social psychology in 1990.
 He was a professor at Georgia Southern, where he taught psychology classes.
 His research focused on topics such as internet dating and romantic relationships, "happiness and goals, collecting behavior, psychological aspects of film and television, and the relationship between psychology and Zen Buddhism."
 In 2012, McIntosh moved to the College of William and Mary to teach introductory psychology classes and focus on his writing.

 Writing

-McIntosh attended the Clarion Workshop in 2003.
+McIntosh attended the Clarion Workshop in 2003, and the Taos Toolbox workshop in 2008.
 McIntosh's short story "Soft Apocalypse" was shortlisted for both the British Science Fiction Award and the British Fantasy Award.
 His story "Bridesicle" won both the 2010 Hugo Award for Best Short Story and the 2010 Asimov's Reader Poll, along with being a finalist for that year's Nebula Award, while his story "Over There" won the 2014 Asimov's Reader Poll, and was a finalist for the Theodore Sturgeon Memorial Award in 2014.

 His short story "Followed" was adapted into a film by director James Kicklighter in 2011.

 Translations of McIntosh's novels have been published in China, Russia, Spain, France, Germany, Italy, Belgium, Taiwan, and Hungary.